agostini01/rms-norm-exercise/README.md

     5. inverse
     6. element_wise multiply
 7. Many of these kernels can reuse builtin libraries from [CUB](https://nvidia.github.io/cccl/cub/modules.html).
 We can also implement these kernels with [Triton](https://github.com/openai/triton)
-8. Decided to take the Triton approach as it is an MLIR based compiler which I wanted to learn
+8. Decided to take the Triton approach as it is an MLIR based compiler which I want to learn

 ## Future investigations / Potential Optimizations